malariagen/mgenv/README.md

 a package, please submit a pull request.
 The following commands show a typical workflow for doing this.

-If you don't already have a local clone of the binder repo, fork the repo to your user account, then clone:
+If you don't already have a local clone of the mgenv repo, fork the repo to your user account, then clone:

 ```
-git clone git@github.com:yourusername/binder.git
+git clone git@github.com:yourusername/mgenv.git
 ```

 Update your local master branch:

 ```
-cd /path/to/local/clone/of/binder
+cd /path/to/local/clone/of/mgenv
 git checkout master
 git pull
 ```

-Create a new issue at https://github.com/malariagen/binder/issues describing the changes you propose to make.
+Create a new issue at https://github.com/malariagen/mgenv/issues describing the changes you propose to make.

 Create a new branch for the work you want to do, naming the branch